PabloGBarcelo/scrapper-ironhack-v2/README.md

 https://lms-api.ironhack.tech/YOURVERSION/courses/course-YOURVERSION:YOURCOURSE
 (im sure you will find the right way to get this JSON)

-Put your temario.json inside the root folder and call python3 app.py
+Put your temario.json inside the root folder, change "INSERT_BEARER_TOKEN" with your token (do not put Bearer word, i will do for you) and call python3 app.py

 Ready!
 Bot is downloading all website with wait of 5 seconds between lessons (do not change it, DDOS is bad for kittys)